Insight: Changing China set to shake world economy, again

 WINNERS AND LOSERS

-Of course, lower raw material prices should boost growth and lower inflation for commodity importers.
+Of course, lower raw material prices should boost growth and lower inflation for commodity importers - including China.

 Take iron ore.
 With no other country coming close to being able to absorb the slack left by China, which imports about two-thirds of the world's ore, prices risk years of decline as a major oversupply swamps demand, with some forecasting prices to be cut in half by 2015.